 - Lay Down

-Teaching your dog how to sit isn’t very hard, you’ll just want to be sure to be consistent and to keep treats on hand so that your dog will practice what you’re teaching them throughout the day.
+Teaching your dog how to sit isn’t very hard.
+You’ll just want to be consistent and keep treats on hand so that your dog will practice what you’re teaching them throughout the day.
 We’ll break it down into steps below.

 Isolate Your Dog